Your tax deductible contribution will help support non-profit legal service organizations serving NH citizens.

 NH Women's Bar Association; New Hampshire Bar Association and its Gender Equality Committee; the Daniel Webster-Batchelder American Inn of Court, the NH Association for Justice, and the NH Supreme Court Society.

 A commemorative booklet celebrating the history of pioneering women in the bench and bar also was published.

 Read reports from last year's IOLTA grantees about what impact these grants had on their work to enhance access to justice for NH's vulnerable citizens.

 It really makes a difference where you have your IOLTA account!
-Your IOLTA deposits earn substantially more if you use one of the Leadership Banks that support the New Hampshire Bar Foundation's mission by paying 2 percent or more on IOLTA deposits.
+Your IOLTA deposits earn substantially more if you use one of the Leadership Level financial institutions that support the New Hampshire Bar Foundation's mission by paying 2 percent or more on IOLTA deposits.